Asthma at night

 Lying in a reclining position may also predispose you to night-time asthma problems.
 Many factors may cause this, such as accumulation of secretions in the airways (drainage from sinuses or postnasal drip), increased blood volume in the lungs, decreased lung volumes, and increased airway resistance.

 Breathing colder air at night or sleeping in an air‑conditioned room, such as a hotel room, may also cause loss of heat from the airways.
 Airway cooling and moisture loss are important triggers of exercise‑induced asthma.
 They are also implicated in night-time asthma.
 This may be experienced when staying in hotels where air conditioning is common, so where possible switch air conditioning off.

 Gastro-oesophageal reflux disease ( GORD)

 If you are frequently troubled by heartburn, the reflux of stomach acid up through the oesophagus to the larynx may stimulate a reflex associated with a bronchial spasm.
-This acid reflux is worse when you lie down and if you take certain medicines for asthma, which relax the valve between the stomach and the oesophagus.
+This acid reflux is worse when you lie down and if you take certain medications for asthma, which relax the valve between the stomach and the oesophagus.
 Sometimes, acid from the stomach will irritate the lower oesophagus and may activate the vagus nerve, which sends signals to the bronchial tubes that result in bronchoconstriction.
 If acidic gastric juice regurgitates all the way up the oesophagus to the back of the throat and some of it drips down into the trachea, bronchi and lungs a severe reaction may take place.
-This can involve airway irritation, increased mucous production, and bronchoconstriction.
+This can involve airway irritation, increased mucus production, and bronchoconstriction.
 Taking care of GORD and asthma with appropriate medications can often stop night-time asthma.